.png)

 Medical professionals can tailor their writing style by practicing with OET-specific formats, such as case notes and referral letters, reflecting the professionalism expected in healthcare communication.

 Q13.
-Are there resources specifically designed for improving pronunciation for the OET Speaking section?
+Are there resources specifically designed to improve pronunciation for the OET Speaking section?

-Yes, there are resources that focus on pronunciation improvement, including language apps, pronunciation guides, and interactive exercises to refine spoken English skills.
+Some resources focus on pronunciation improvement, including language apps, pronunciation guides, and interactive exercises to refine spoken English skills.

 Q14.
 What is the significance of real-time feedback in OET preparation?

-Real-time feedback, provided by some study materials, allows candidates to understand their strengths and weaknesses promptly, facilitating targeted improvement before the actual exam.
+Some study materials provide real-time feedback, allowing candidates to understand their strengths and weaknesses promptly and facilitate targeted improvement before the exam.